Risk-Team/CAVAanalytics/README.md

 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | *CAVA framework.
 CAVA can be used through a graphic user interface (CAVA Platform) or through the CAVAanalytics R package.
 The package can be used locally (GitHub installation), remotely (University of Cantabria JupyterHub) or locally but through a Docker image to solve dependencies issue* |

-## Current status

-**CAVAanalytics is currently in pre-release.** You can install it locally but only few climate models are available for remote access.
-It would work if you have data locally available or whether you have access to the Jupyerhub of University of Cantabria.

 ## CAVAanalytics